OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

      - Port Base number.
        This number sets the starting point for deriving port numbers used for Simple Endpoint Discovery Protocol (SEDP).
        This property is used in conjunction with ``DG``, ``PG``, ``D0`` (or ``DX``), and ``D1`` to construct the necessary Endpoints for RTPS discovery communication.
-       (see section 9.6.1.1 in the OMG DDSI-RTPS specification in how these Endpoints are constructed)
+       See :omgspec:`rtps:9.6.1.1` for how these Endpoints are constructed.

      - ``7400``